Afghan cricket team in Scotland in 2016

 The Afghanistan cricket team toured Scotland in July 2016 to play two One Day Internationals (ODIs) matches at The Grange, Edinburgh.
-Afghanistan won the series 1–0, with the first match being washed out.
+Both matches were affected by rain, with the first match being washed out.
+Afghanistan won the second match and took the series 1–0.

 Squads

 Nasir Jamal, Imran Janat and Afsar Zazai were named as reserve players for Afghanistan.